nspotrepka/566/README.md

     pip install tensorflow
     pip install pydub
     ```
-3. Write some code.
+3. Write some code!
-4. Pull any changes that may have happened while you were coding.
+4. Pull any changes that may have been pushed while you were coding.
     ```
     git pull
     ```